xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

       8. UpdateAllItem.cs ---> call IItemSprite Update() method on the roomItemList return from LoadItem.cs
       9. PlayerPanel.cs  ---> a class to call other classes and display current Link's status and position.
       10. KnockedBackLink.cs ---> a new state class of link that causes link to be knocked back when hit.

+About doors
+Doors are implemented such that if you approach a locked door, the door will open as we assume player has infinite many keys in Sprint 3.
+Shut doors such as the one behind the dragon will open after you kill all the enemies.
+Specific walls can be blown up using bomb and you will see a hole as you expected.

  [Code Analysis]